-CBD has undoubtedly been one of the biggest wellness buzzwords of 2019.
+CBD is undoubtedly one of the biggest wellness buzzwords of the moment.
 Hailed as a wonder ingredient, the non-psychoactive cannabis-derived oil is popping up everywhere from lattes to hummus to fitness classes.
 And it seems us Brits are hooked: each year, an estimated £300m is spent on CBD products across the country.

 But what actually is it?
 Also known as cannabidiol, CBD is made from the stalk, stems, leaves and flowers of the hemp plant, which contain therapeutic cannabinoids.
 Crucially, it doesn’t contain THC – the psychoactive ingredient found in marijuana – meaning it’s completely legal in the UK.